THE FALL OF DON JUAN

 WITNESS.
 First your fiancee was making fun of me.
 Now it's you.

 NATALIE.
 (Still trying to hide embarrassment behind the playful tone.)
 I'm proposing to you.
-I'd rather it be you who does that, but I don't want to wait that long.
+I'd rather you were the one to do that, but it would be a long wait.

 NATALIE.
 (Earnestly.)
 I'm not laughing.
 I...
 I love you.